ZipHQ/bar-raiser/README.md

 - **Pytest Integration**: Parses Pytest JSON reports and creates GitHub check runs with annotations for failed tests.

+The `checks/annotate_pyright.py` module provides the following main features:

+- **Pyright Integration**: Runs Pyright type checker, parses the output, and creates GitHub check runs with annotations and actions.
+- **Autofix Support**: Provides an autofix action to automatically fix issues detected by Pyright.

 ## Getting Started (For Developers)

 1. Clone the repository: